peterhajas/MobileNotifier/Readme.md

 Jay Freeman - saurik.com - for MobileSubstrate, Cydia, Cycript, Veency and countless other gifts to the community

-Kyle Adams - @iamkyleadams - for his work on the user interface for the project and prerelease testing
+Kyle Adams - kyleadams.org - for his work on the user interface for the project and prerelease testing